lorainemg/portfolio/content/posts/school/project3/index.md

 title: "Information Retrieval System"
 date: 2020-06-18T11:25:05-04:00
 description: "Implementation of an Information Retrieval System based on the Vector Information Retrieval Model"
+summary: In this project, an Information Retrieval System based on the Vector Information Retrieval Model is implemented.
+The design of the system is exposed according to each stage of information retrieval and several of its functionalities are implemented.
 menu:
   sidebar:
     name: Information Retrieval System